 Fortunately, we’re here to provide the answers you need.
 We’re going to explore the difference between trope vs. cliche, examples of each one, and how to successfully integrate tropes into your stories.
 By the end, you’ll have all the answers you need to make your next story shine.

-What is a cliche in writing?
+What is a cliché in literature?

-Examples of cliches in writing
+Examples of clichés in writing

-What is a trope in writing?
+What is a trope in literature?

 Examples of tropes in writing